-WGI Sport of the Arts is governed by a Board of Directors composed of representatives from the top color guards and indoor percussion ensembles in the world, and “At Large” positions for individuals who bring their professional experiences to share with WGI.
+WGI Sport of the Arts is governed by a Board of Directors composed of representatives from the top color guards, percussion and winds ensembles in the world, and “At Large” positions for individuals who bring their professional experiences to share with WGI.

 WGI uses a competition-based approach for organizing events in order to showcase youth activities in pursuit of high standards of achievement.
-Events include about 42 Regionals and Elite Events, which lead to the three-day World Championships that evaluate more than 300 guards and 170 percussion ensembles from over 40 states and 4 countries.
+Events include about 60 Regionals and Power Regionals, which lead to the three-day World Championships that evaluate more than 350 guards, 250 percussion ensembles, and 40 winds groups.

-Color guard and indoor marching percussion ensembles are considered part of the music education curriculum by most schools.
+Color guards, percussion ensembles, and winds groups are considered part of the music education curriculum by most schools.
 Education is the basis for the developmental criteria, which defines the measurement for competitive advancement.
 WGI Sport of the Arts provides curriculum materials for classes in equipment, movement, and design.
 WGI provides a full educational program for instructors and judges through seminars and video materials.

 Winter guard is the sport of indoor color guard.
 Modern color guard is a combination of the use of flags, sabers, mock rifles, and other equipment, as well as dance and other interpretive movement.
 Color guards can be found in, high schools, middle schools, some universities, and also some independent organizations some of which are related to drum corps.